NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         tags:
           - enoughflashspace

-In the first task, we delete the exisiting IOS if there is no sufficinet space to copy the IOS file.
-Here we use a parameter collected from ios facts collections - ansible_net_filesystems_info['flash:']['spacefree_kb'] - to compare it against ios_size.
-When condition assure that IOS is deleted only when sufficient space is not there.

-Next, ansible moduele assert is used to assure that there is enough space to copy the new IOS.
-If this is not assured, scipt will break and upgrade will stop on current host and move to the next host.
+Next, ansible module assert is used to assure that there is enough space to copy the new IOS.
+If this is not assured, script will break, upgrade will stop and move to the next host.

 Once space check is successfully completed, it starts copying IOS to all available flashes using FTP.

+Copy IOS to flash

+Copy new IOS to target device flash

       - name: Copy new IOS to target device flash - This could take up to 4 minutes
         block: